THK Gallery

 Archival inkjet print on enhanced matte paper

-Edition of 8 plus 2 AP
+Edition of 8 plus 2 artist's proofs

 Archival inkjet print on enhanced matte paper